 For example, a music therapist may use another therapist's intellectual property: resources or therapeutic tools.
 This can be an expensive mistake if this owner doesn't grant permission first, leading to a breach of copyright law.

 On reviewing a client's notes, a psychotherapist recommends psychoanalytic therapy to address the unconscious feelings behind their problems.
 After receiving this treatment, the client might feel this route was a mistake or allege that bringing painful memories to the surface caused mental injury, job loss or a relationship breakdown.

 What should I consider when buying PI insurance?

-If you find yourself in a situation where you do have a claim made against you, then it is vital you are able to provide evidence to support the advice you have given.
-Therefore detailing your procedures and keeping copies of documents and notes on file is not only good practice, but could protect you from a successful claim being made against you in the future.
+If you find yourself facing a claim made against you, you must be able to provide evidence to support the advice you have given.
+Therefore detailing your procedures and keeping copies of documents and notes on file is not only good practice but could protect you from a successful claim being made against you in the future.

 From allegations of negligence to accusations of defamation or breach of copyright, these types of claims can be expensive and disruptive to your business.
 It's essential to have the right protection in place for your peace of mind so you can concentrate on supporting your clients.